top of page

 Personal identity is very hard to define.
 It’s complicated.
 That’s because it’s made up of many things.
 If part of our identity is that we suffer from “alcohol use disorder”, then we need to examine how these different pieces fit into the overall picture.
 We need to discover what has contributed to this outcome and what changes are needed to get well.

-For most of the alcoholics I have met, treatment is their first introduction to psychotherapy.
+For most of the alcoholics I have met, treatment is their first introduction to psychotherapy for alcoholism and depression.
 They are usually not sure what to expect.
 I often detect some suspicion and wariness.
 Some of this is perhaps because they have formed a preconception about so-called “psychobabble”.
 There also is often defensiveness about the likelihood of being asked perhaps to share intimate details of their lives.

 Looking back, I was probably a bit the same when I was first referred to an alcohol treatment unit.
 At that time, I had an amateur interest in philosophy and psychology, so I knew at least some of what to expect.
 Most importantly, I’d also reached the stage of being prepared to do whatever it took to get well, so I was ready to try anything.
 It turned out to be a springboard for a lifetime of study that culminated in a doctorate focused on the topic of personal identity.